g3w-suite/g3w-admin/docs/g3wsuite_editing.md

 ![](images/manual/editing_setting.png)

 **NB: In case a user belongs to a user group, the permissions set will be added together.**

+##### Ability to associate references to create/update G3W-SUITE users

+Through these two optional settings it is possible to define two fields of the table of the layer being edited automatically filled in.

+These two fields will contain references to G3W-SUITE users who creators or modifiers of the individual features edited.

+All settings defined at the QGIS level for these fields (eg default values) will no longer be considered.

+It is recommended that these fields be set as non-editable at the project level.

 #### 1:N relational editing
 To allow editing on the related table in mode 1: n , the **editing function must also be activated** (always in the same way) **also for the related table** present in the project layers list.